 Receding gums can be a concern for many people considering dental implants.
-The good news is that, thanks to modern dental technology, dental implants are often still an option.
-In this article, we will explore how receding gums affect eligibility for Dental implants.
-We will also cover the steps you can take to ensure a successful procedure.
+The good news is that, thanks to modern dental technology, dental implants in aberdeen are often still an option even for patients with gum recession.
+In this article, we will explore how receding gums affect eligibility for dental implants and the steps you can take to ensure a successful procedure.

 Understanding Receding Gums